5 Industrial Interior Design Ideas for Your Custom HomeJanuary 7, 2020

 Industrial buildings are made for functionality and practicality.
 So, by nature, they possess a bit of an unfinished look.
 Your industrial-themed home should achieve the same, but it should appear purposeful.
 For example, if you have pipes or ductwork exposed, discuss with your custom home builder what types of materials will need to be used to achieve the desired aesthetic.

 You may decide to line an interior wall with brick or stucco to give the feel of a renovated warehouse or factory building.
 Blending a brick accent wall into a drywall surface with plaster is yet another way to give the appearance of a reclaimed building that has been converted to a unique dream home.
+These are also industrial kitchen ideas that you can use to create an industrial look and feel in your kitchen design.

 4. Repurpose Old Tools and Installation Fixtures